The Snowling Queen

 By Silania, who cares for none,

-But for her bees, which helps us not,
+But for her bees, which helps us naught,

 And hunts her whims, and loves us not.